 On the international front, there is also the possibility of ground-breaking change.
 As noted here earlier, a WTO challenge has been started in respect of the BC "wine-in-grocery" model which currently only permits the sale of 100% BC wine on regular grocery store shelves.
 The challenge is being supported by the United States, the EU, Australia, Argentina and New Zealand.
 A good description of the challenge and the issues is contained in this article by Karen Graham: Checking In on the WTO Trade Challenge.
 At the present time, it is not clear how this dispute will end but there certainly appears to be a danger that the issues will become part of a larger trade dispute and/or a re-negotiation of agreements such as NAFTA.

-It is my view, as I have stated before, that the BC grocery model is clearly not trade-compliant.
+It is my view, as I have stated before, that the BC grocery model is not trade-compliant.
 I do not think that it makes sense for BC to be creating a closed grocery retail channel for its own wine while simultaneously trying to argue that other provinces should open their retail channels to our wine.
 In addition, it seems to me that there is a danger for the wine industry that this dispute will widen and end up including other policies such as direct delivery and preferential markups.
 Again, I believe that the industry should be aware that the stakes "are high" and that proactive early engagement and involvement would be wise.

 Put Wine Consumers First

 On both of the above issues, it is my view that there is a strong argument that the industry should be taking positions that put wine consumers first.
-Generally, I believe that most Canadian and BC wine consumers are tired of restrictive liquor policies that make it inconvenient for them to buy wine (and other alcohol) and which prevent them from exercising the freedom of choice that they have with respect to other consumer products.
-The Washington state-based "wine economist", Mike Veseth, puts it succinctly in his book "Wine Wars" (which I highly recommend) where he states (at p.
+Generally, I believe that most Canadian wine consumers have tired of restrictive liquor policies that make it inconvenient for them to buy wine (and other alcohol) and which prevent them from exercising the freedom of choice that they have with respect to other consumer products.
+The Washington state-based "wine economist", Mike Veseth, puts it succinctly in his book "Wine Wars" (which I recommend) where he states (at p.
 158):

 One thing that I think I've learned is that the opposite of competition -- wine protectionism -- makes wine very bad, and so trying to stop market forces is unexpectedly dangerous.
 I have seen this over and over again.
 We learned about New Zealand's experience ...
 Abandoning protectionism and embracing the global market has been the key to their astounding growth. ...
 A protected market encourages least common denominator wines.

 As I noted above, Manitoba opened its borders to the alcohol trade when the federal law changed in 2012.
 Contrary to the predictions of the naysayers, there have been virtually no ill effects in Manitoba: provincial liquor revenue has kept pace with national norms and there has been no major disruption to their retail system.
-It's my view that BC (and the other provinces) should consider adopting similar strategies with respect to these trade disputes.
+It's my view that the other provinces should consider adopting similar strategies with respect to these trade disputes.
 Let's put wine consumers' interests ahead of provincial protectionism ... and "free the grapes" for all Canadian wine lovers.